christttto/blog/_posts/thinkingOutLoud/04/2019-04-08-stupid-charger.markdown

 Did not get to work on anything for about two days.
 I realized not all offers work, and not everything works the way I hope they do.
 Sounds simple and obvious, but it really was painful to learn this.

+It seems like I did not get to work well for three days.
+Three days worth studying, I will get that covered in three days of double time.